borisbordeaux/AutoFrac2DCLI/README.md

   filename   path to the input file
-  -a         automatic position of intern control points -c         use cubic bezier curves, default is quadratic
+  -a         automatic position of intern control points -c         use cubic bezier curves, default is quadratic -i N       nb iterations of subdivision points, default is 0
 ```

 The input file defines parameters of a fractal topology.
 The parameter `-a` allows automatic position of intern control points of Bézier curves depending on the one from the curve's extremities.
 The parameter `-c` makes the Bézier curves cubic, otherwise they are quadratic.
+The parameter `-i` indicates the number of iterations to place automatically the subdivision points.

 You can use the `example/simple.txt` file with the `-a` option.
 The file contains the coordinates for all cell's corners, not for intern control points.